train as a facilitator of the Sunflower Effect Confidence Building Courses

-I am looking to train individuals to run Making Moves Confidence Courses in different parts of the UK – so this kind of work is more available to adults and children nationally.
+I am looking to train individuals to join my team running the Sunflower Effect Confidence Courses in different parts of the UK – so these courses are more more available to adults and children nationally.
+You will be self-employed running your own small business, but will have access to affordable marketing and business support from me.

 Below are details of the Making Moves Practitioner Training in Creative Expression that I have offered previously.